Heyitsguy/Javascript-The-Definitive-Guide-Study-Guide/Part 1 Core Javascript/Chapter 2.md

 * `//` are single line comments, while `/* comment here */`
 are used for multiline comments.

-* A *literals* is a data value that appears directly in a program.
+* A *literal* is a data value that appears directly in a program.
 Examples of which are:
   * **String Literal** `"hi, im a string"`.
   * **Array Literals** `[Andy, Bill, 32, 20]` (Array Initializer)